-As high-quality teaching is essential in fostering high quality education, academic career progression should be built on successful research and quality teaching.
+As high quality teaching is essential in fostering high quality education, academic career progression should be built on successful research and quality teaching.
 It should also take due account of the broader contribution to society."2

-The BFUG tasked Advisory Group "AG2 on Learning and Teaching" to develop concise principles for innovative and inclusive approaches in learning and teaching, with actions and best-practice examples of how governments can support institutions to develop, enhance and implement strategies for learning and teaching within higher education institutions while respecting academic freedom and institutional autonomy.3
+This commitment has found its concretization in the establishment of an advisory group "AG2 on Learning and Teaching".
+The advisory group 2 was tasked by the BFUG to develop concise principles for innovative and inclusive approaches in learning and teaching, with actions and best-practice examples of how governments can support institutions to develop, enhance and implement strategies for learning and teaching within higher education institutions while respecting academic freedom and institutional autonomy.